What are some questions I can ask my doctor about liver cancer?

 - How will treatment affect my daily life?

-- What are the chances of my cancer coming back with the treatment you suggest?
+- What are the chances my cancer will come back with the treatment you suggest?

 - What would we do if the treatment doesn't work or if the cancer comes back?